 The purpose of this paper is for students to critical appraise and determine what factors shape the theories that will guide their social work practice.
 APA format (7thEd) MUST be used with referencing of text and three additional ACADEMIC references.
-Formal academic writing [as well as first person (I statements) in the influencing factors section and conclusion ONLY] is used as writing style.
-Headings are strongly recommended.
+Formal academic writing is required.
+First person (I statements) is use in the influencing factors section and conclusion ONLY.
+Headings are required.

-Instructions: Using Chapters 3 and 4 in Hicks & Stokes as well as D2L readings, academic peer reviewed articles (min. of three NOT including textbook) and class discussions:
+Instructions: Using Chapters 3 and 4 in Hicks & Stokes as well as D2L readings, academic peer reviewed articles (min. of three NOT including textbook) and class discussions, write a scholarly paper using the following headings: